-The animal art is wonderfully offbeat too.
+The animal art is offbeat, too.
 There are statues commemorating beasts that once lived where Zagreb is now.
-Others are mythical animals that lurk on roof tops or emerge from landscaped parks.
+Others are mythical Zagreb animals that lurk on roof tops or emerge from landscaped parks.
 And some creatures eerily appear where you least expect them.

 Only artists’ creative imagination can place them in such unnatural habitats and still make you sigh with awe.
 And we do need to be surrounded by forest or ocean fiends, even in the middle of our urban jungle.

 Mythical Zagreb animals